-About 50% present with recurrent episodes of visible haematuria after an upper respiratory tract infection or gastroenteritis; approximately one third of patients have invisible haematuria and mild proteinuria.
+About 50% of patients with IgA nephropathy present with recurrent episodes of visible haematuria after an upper respiratory tract infection or gastroenteritis; approximately one third of patients have invisible haematuria and mild proteinuria.

-Less than 10% present with either nephrotic syndrome or acute rapidly progressive glomerulonephritis.
+Less than 10% present with either nephrotic syndrome or rapidly progressive glomerulonephritis.

 Light microscopy shows focal or diffuse mesangial proliferation and extracellular matrix expansion.

 Immunofluorescence shows diffuse mesangial IgA deposition in a granular pattern.